SoftUni-Internal/interactive-content/EN/03-Advanced-Function/04-Closure.md

 [task-description]
 # Description

-Write a function that keeps a string **inside its context** and can execute different **commands** that modify or print the string on the console.
+Write a function that keeps a string **inside its context** and can execute different **commands** that modify or print the string to the console.

 - `append(string)` - append the given **string** at the end of the internal string